Col du Pourtalet

 The Col du Pourtalet, El Portalet or Portalet d'Aneu is a mountain pass and border crossing in the Pyrenees, between France and Spain.
 The pass reaches an elevation of 1794 m, and links the Ossau and Tena valleys.

 The road across the pass is known as the A-136 on the Spanish side, and links to Biescas and Huesca.
 On the French side the D934 road connects the pass to the towns of Laruns, Oloron-Sainte-Marie and Pau.
 The pass is kept open in the winter, but in case of heavy snowfall may be closed for a couple of days.
-Due to the Schengen Agreement the checkpoint is not functional nowadays.
+Due to the Schengen Agreement, the checkpoint is not currently functional.

 The French side of the pass falls within the commune of Laruns in the département of Pyrénées-Atlantiques, whilst the Spanish side is within the municipality of Sallent de Gállego within the province of Huesca.